-Wild bergamot is known for attracting the good insects like bees, butterflies, and even hummingbirds and at the same time keeps the mosquitoes away.
+Wild bergamot is known for attracting good insects like bees, butterflies, and even hummingbirds and, at the same time, keeps the mosquitoes away.
 So this is a good choice of plant to have in your garden or your yard.
-Like the lavender, its oil is also good for application on the skin since its scent repels mosquitoes.
+Like lavender, its oil is also good for application on the skin since its scent repels mosquitoes.

 Mint is widely used for tea and as an additive for preparations because of its cooling effect.
-There are many different variants of the mint herb and we will also be discussing two of them as we move forward but for this part, this is basically just general information.
+There are many different variants of the mint herb, and we will also be discussing two of them as we move forward, but this is just general information for this part.

 4. (Burning) Sage

-Burning sage is a good choice for insect repelling plants for outdoor activities like camping or just having a casual occasional bonfire under the night sky.
-It is also proven to keep ticks, moths, and other flies away from the area.
+Burning sage is a good choice for insect repelling plants for outdoor activities like camping or just having an occasional casual bonfire under the night sky.
+It is also proven to keep ticks, moths, and flies away from the area.
 But the smoke of the burning sage can only protect you as long as you stay near it.

 Marigold flowers come in shades of red, orange, and yellow.
 They do a great job of adding a splash of color to your yard.
-The usually green garden transforms into a beautiful field of bright-colored flowers with these around.
-Furthermore, the terpene oil that is secreted by their leaves keeps mosquitoes away.
+The usually green garden transforms into a beautiful field of bright-colored flowers with these.
+Furthermore, the terpene oil secreted by their leaves keeps mosquitoes away.

-Even if you do not know much about gardening, you can still take care of these flowers because they do not really require constant tending and maintenance.
-Marigolds are able to tolerate heat and resist dry weather easily.
-If you want to beautify your yard and repel mosquitoes at the same time, marigolds are a great choice.
+Even if you do not know much about gardening, you can still take care of these flowers because they do not require constant tending and maintenance.
+Marigolds can tolerate heat and resist dry weather easily.
+If you want to beautify your yard and repel mosquitoes simultaneously, marigolds are a great choice.

 This plant serves multiple purposes as well.
-It can be used as a food additive and can be incorporated into a lot of recipes.
-However, there have been reports that its extracted oil can cause birth defects to infants.
+It can be used as a food additive and can be incorporated into many recipes.
+However, there have been reports that its extracted oil can cause birth defects in infants.
 Pregnant women aren’t advised to consume food with lemongrass content.

-Lemongrass oil can be bought online and also at your local health food store.
+Lemongrass oil can be bought online and at your local health food store.

 7. Lemon Thyme

 Here we have another plant from the lemon species.
-We also emphasized that plants that belong in the lemon family are natural mosquito repellants.
-The lemon thyme can survive extremely hot weather and can thrive in soil types that are generally difficult for other plants to grow in.
-As long as there is a constant supply of sunlight, lemon thyme is sure to survive.
+We also emphasized that plants that belong to the lemon family are natural mosquito repellants.
+The lemon thyme can survive extremely hot weather and thrive in soil types that are generally difficult for other plants to grow.
+As long as there is a constant supply of sunlight, lemon thyme will survive.

-You can obtain the natural oils from the lemon thyme plant by crushing its leaves and rubbing it on your exposed body parts that mosquitoes usually bite on (usually the limbs.)
+You can obtain the natural oils from the lemon thyme plant by crushing its leaves and rubbing them on your exposed body parts that mosquitoes usually bite on (usually the limbs.)

 Mosquitoes are the insect version of a popular mythical creature that we all know – vampires.
 According to folklore, garlic is a vampire’s kryptonite.
-The strong scent of garlic is irritating to mosquitoes and apparently helps in keeping them away.
+The strong scent of garlic irritates mosquitoes and helps keep them away.

 The juice of garlic, in particular, has the biggest repelling activity.
 But you do not want this smell on your skin.
-What you can do is cut up a few cloves of garlic and put them near your patio or porch just to allow the fumes of its juices to circulate the air and ward off mosquitoes.
+You can cut up a few cloves of garlic and put them near your patio or porch to allow the fumes of its juices to circulate in the air and ward off mosquitoes.

-Garlic essential oil can be bought online or at local health food physical stores.
+Garlic essential oil can be bought online or at local health food stores.

-Catmints are also referred to as ‘catnip’ – an attractive plant to cats.
-If you have a feline friend, then you can expect them to hang around this plant a lot.
+Catmints are also called ‘catnip’ – an attractive plant to cats.
+If you have a feline friend, you can expect them to hang around this plant a lot.
 Catmints are also effective at repelling mosquitoes.

-This plant is a member of the mint species which is known for secreting a chemical called nepetalactone – a natural pest repellent.
+This plant is a member of the mint species, which is known for secreting a chemical called nepetalactone – a natural pest repellent.
 Catmint grows rapidly and abundantly.
-It will easily dominate your garden or yard if you are unable to maintain it regularly.
+It will easily dominate your garden or yard if you cannot maintain it regularly.

 Below is a link for you to purchase Catnip online.

-The use of Pennyroyal plant as a home remedy for several ailments goes way back in the olden times.
+The Pennyroyal plant as a home remedy for several ailments goes way back to the olden times.
 It has also been recognized as an effective insect repellent.
-However, in order to achieve its mosquito-repelling effect, you have to cut up a part of the plant and carry it with you in your pocket and not just drink the famous Pennyroyal tea.
+However, to achieve its mosquito-repelling effect, you have to cut up a part of the plant and carry it in your pocket, not just drink the famous Pennyroyal tea.

-You might be familiar with Rosemary because this is a very popular herb that is used in a variety of recipes.
+You might be familiar with Rosemary because this is a very popular herb used in various recipes.
 Another great thing about it is its inherent mosquito-repelling ability.
-If you have this plant ready in your yard, you get a natural insect repellent as well as a readily available supply of herbs for your cooking.
+If you have this plant in your yard, you get a natural insect repellent and a readily available supply of herbs for your cooking.

 You can find essential oil online or at your local health store.

-Geraniums come in a variety of vibrant colors like pink, red, purple, orange, and white.
-Their visual appearance is attractive to us humans but the lemon-like scent that they subtly emit is repulsive to mosquitoes and other insects.
+Geraniums come in various vibrant colors like pink, red, purple, orange, and white.
+Their visual appearance is attractive to us humans, but the lemon-like scent that they subtly emit is repulsive to mosquitoes and other insects.

-You can simply have this plant in your yard or porch and it would greatly reduce the swarming of mosquitoes in your area.
+You can have this plant in your yard or porch, which would greatly reduce mosquito swarming in your area.
 You can also apply Geranium essential oil on your skin in trace amounts for additional protection.

 From the name itself, it is clear that this is another member of the mint species.
-Leaves of the peppermint can be bruised and crushed to release the scent that has the insect repelling activity.
-This only hastens the release of the chemical but even if you do not do so, the plant still exhibits the same effect without causing any injury to it.
+Leaves of the peppermint can be bruised and crushed to release the insect repelling activity’s scent.
+This only hastens the chemical release, but even if you do not, the plant still exhibits the same effect without causing any injury.